-But the most valuable perk of all is the annual Alaska Airlines credit card companion fare.
-This can be used across the Alaska Airlines network and can include a stopover!
-A ticket from the east coast to Hawaii with a stopover on the west coast can easily cost over $800.
-With the Alaska Airlines credit card companion fare, you can get fly a second passenger for just $121 ($99 fare, plus taxes and fees from $22).
-That could mean a savings of $700, which easily makes the $75 annual fee worth it.
+But the most valuable perk of all is the annual Alaska Airlines credit card companion fare, which can be used across the Alaska Airlines network and can include a stopover.
+A ticket from the east coast to Hawaii with a stopover on the West Coast can easily cost over $800.
+With the Alaska Airlines credit card companion fare, you can fly a second passenger for just $121 ($99 fare, plus taxes and fees from $22).
+That could mean a total savings of $700, which easily makes the $75 annual fee worth it.

-Alaska Airlines operates the most flights from the west coast, so the Alaska Airlines credit card should be in the wallets of any west coast travelers.
-However, with the value and versatility of Mileage Plan miles, travelers from everywhere can find great value in the Alaska Airlines credit card.
+Alaska Airlines operates lots of flights from the West Coast, so the Alaska Airlines credit card should be in the wallets of any West Coast travelers.
+However, with the value and versatility of Mileage Plan miles, travelers from everywhere can find great value in the card.

 Updated on June 3, 2020